 The person who said, “The hardest thing to do in life is letting go,” has clearly never tried running a nonprofit.

 Despite having volunteers to help out with the cause, you still have a tonne of bills piling up.
-There are operating costs, administrative costs, development costs, and all the million variables (like utilities, phone and communication costs) that has to be paid for.
+There are operating costs, administrative costs, development costs, and all the million variables (like utilities, phone, and communication costs) that have to be paid for.

 Unfortunately, your funders don’t realize it.
 Such an unrealistic understanding of the costs involved in running a nonprofit leads to mismatched expectations.
 They want more done with less money.

-This triggers a series of reaction, that is commonly called the starvation cycle.
+This triggers a series of reactions, that is commonly called the starvation cycle.